-• PRIORITY 2: OUR COMMUNITY WELLBEING
+· PRIORITY 2: OUR COMMUNITY WELLBEING

-Our future Buloke... is a welcoming, well-connected and inclusive community built around social connections for all age groups and backgrounds and access to, as well as ongoing advocacy for, vital services.
+Our future Buloke... is a welcoming, well-connected and inclusive community built around social connections for all age groups and backgrounds and access to, as well as anguing advocacy for vital services.

-PRIORITY 3: OUR ECONOMY
+· PRIORITY 3: OUR ECONOMY

-Our future Buloke... is an innovative and strong economy with agriculture, small business and industry capitalising or new ideas to provide a range of employment and tourism opportunities backed by the services, connectivity and housing to achieve population stability.
+Our future Buloke... is an innovative and strong economy with agriculture, small business and industry capitalising on new ideas to provide a range of employment and tourism opportunities backed by the services, connectivity and housing to achieve population stability.